What are the Regulations for Marines Riding Motorcycles?

 Completion of a Motorcycle Safety Course [Foundation] (MSF) Course?

 All Marines who wish to ride a motorcycle are required to complete an MSF course.
-This course provides instruction on motorcycle safety, proper riding techniques, and accident avoidance, especially at night.
+This course teaches motorcycle safety, proper riding techniques, and accident avoidance, especially at night.

 Do Many Marines Lack Motorcycle Safety Training?

 Maybe.
-It is difficult to generalize about the motorcycle operator safety training of all U.S. Marines as the extent of their training can vary depending on a number of factors such as their military occupational specialty (MOS) and personal interests.
+It is difficult to generalize about the motorcycle operator safety training of all U.S. Marines as the extent of their training can vary depending on factors such as their military occupational specialty (MOS) and personal interests.

-However, the U.S. Marine Corps strongly emphasizes motorcycle safety and offers a lot of training documentation.
-They also offer a comprehensive training program to all service members who operate motorcycles.
+However, the U.S. Marine Corps strongly emphasizes motorcycle safety and offers extensive training documentation.
+They also provide a comprehensive training program to all motorcycle service members.
 The program includes both classroom instruction and practical training on safe riding techniques.

-• Basic Rider Course (BRC): Marines are required to complete the BRC before they are authorized to operate a motorcycle on or off duty.
+- Introductory Rider Course (BRC): Marines must complete the BRC before they are authorized to operate a motorcycle on or off duty.
 The BRC covers topics such as basic motorcycle operation, risk management, and defensive riding techniques.

 CAVEAT: If you currently maintain a valid motorcycle permit, you must pass a motorcycle road test prior to expiration or you must complete the BRC.
 During the permit period, operators must be helmeted whenever operating their street bike and will be prohibited from carrying passengers on the bike.